iacopoff/climetlab-cems-flood/docs/source/parameters.md

-Explain that the class' init parameters are post-processed to form the parameters to a cdsapi request.

-# Dataset Parameters
+# Parameters

 ## period

 The period indicates the time intervals requested.
 The time intervals could be continuous from a date to another date or a set of fragmented time intervals.

-The syntax follows these rules:
+Examples that speak a thousand words:

-request one date
+- Request one date

 `20010505`

-request many dates
+- Request many dates

-`20010505/20020505/20030505`
+- `20010505/20020505/20030505`

-request a period from a date to a date
+- Request a time interval from a starting date to a end date

 `20010101-20011130`

-request multiple separated periods
+- Request two (but could be more) non consecutive time intervals

 `20180201-20180212/20200101-20200315`

-request all first of january
+- Request every first of January

 `*0101`

-request everything
+- Request everything

 `***`

-request all the first of the months of a year
+- Request the fifteenth of the month of each month in year 2000

-`2000*01`

-request a period of days for all years and months

-request all months between a starting and ending year
+`2000*15`

-request all the days for the years from 2001 to 2005 and months from January to May
+- Request every days bweteen 2001 and 2005 and between January and May

 `2001-200501-05*`

-request the first 5 months and the first 5 days of all years:
+- Request the first 5 months and the days between the 20th and 25th for all years available:

-`*01-0501-05`

-There are three symbols that can instruct the interval request:
-The hyphen `-` to indicate that you are requesting a start end

-the star `*` to indicate everything and the slash `/` to indicate and. a date is in the format %Y%m%d
+`*01-0520-25`

-You can easily check whether the string is actually returning what you are expecting
+In case you are in doubt, before sending a request you can easily check whether the string is actually returning what you were expecting:

 ```python